rathodrutu548/pythonprojects/README.md

 3. Displays the selected quote to the user.

 You can customize the collection of quotes to include your own favorite quotes or fetch quotes from external APIs.
 Additionally, you can enhance the script by adding features like categorizing quotes, allowing user interaction, or generating quotes based on specific themes or topics.
+##  Project-45: "Sudoku Game"
+*sudoku.py* -->The Sudoku game script provides a console-based interface for playing Sudoku.
+Sudoku is a logic-based puzzle game where the objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 sub-grids contain all of the digits from 1 to 9.

+The script takes the following steps:
+1. Generates a random Sudoku puzzle with a unique solution.
+2. Displays the initial puzzle grid with some pre-filled digits.
+3. Allows the player to enter their moves by specifying the row, column, and value of a cell.
+4. Validates the moves and updates the puzzle grid accordingly.
+5. Checks for the completion of the puzzle by ensuring that all cells are filled and the solution is correct.
+6. Displays the final result and asks if the player wants to play again.

+This script provides a simple and interactive way to enjoy playing Sudoku and challenge your logic and problem-solving skills.
+It can be customized to include additional features, such as different difficulty levels, timing, or even a graphical user interface.